-Town Hall

-333 Washington Street, 5th Floor

-Brookline, Massachusetts 02445
+Town Hall 333 Washington Street, 5th Floor Brookline, Massachusetts 02445 617.730.2401

-617.730.2401

-TO Linus J. Guillory Jr., Superintendent
+ТО Linus J. Guillory Jr., Superintendent

-FROM: School Committee DATE: September 18, 2024
+FROM: School Committee

+DATE: September 25, 2024

 RE: FY26-30 Budget Guidelines (first draft)

+Alternative intro: The following is general guidance meant to assist the administration of the Public Schools of Brookline in preparing the budget for the 2026-2030 fiscal years.
+The School Committee would like to see a budget that reflects the mission and vision of the Public Schools of Brookline and articulated in our six goals (Joy in Learning; Excellence in Teaching; Culture of Collaboration; Celebration of Difference; Commitment to Equity; and Ethic of Wellness)."
 The School Committee is responsible for approving and overseeing the District's annual budget (educational plan).
 In accordance with our responsibilities, we present our suggested multi-year guidelines to inform construction of the budget for the upcoming and future fiscal years.
 The intent is that the guidelines will enable us to review all spending proposals through a shared lens and will guide us as we make difficult, important choices.
 Adhering to these guidelines will enable us to maintain a relentless focus on our priorities.

 Since last year's guidelines, the FY24-27 strategic plan has been finalized, which will drive the vast majority of the upcoming budget decisions.
-These guidelines are not intended to supplement (not supplant) the strategic plan through its conclusion, and to guide planning in the years beyond FY27.
-The strategic plan should serve as the center of gravity for the district's decision-making - independent of any changes in staff leadership or School Committee membership.
+These guidelines are intended to supplement (not supplant) the strategic plan through its conclusion, and to guide planning in the years beyond FY27.
+The strategic plan should serve as the center of gravity for the district's decision-making independent of any changes in staff leadership or School Committee membership.
 This will maximize district stability and long-term planning capacity, subject to funding availability.
-Importantly, this document is being drafted in parallel with the strategic plan/educational plan that you and your team are finalizing.
-In the absence of a final strategic plan, it is imperative that the leadership team ensure alignment with the plan as it stands in January when the preliminary budget is presented.